MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-assemble-items.md

 These setup options are default settings that manage how sales and assembly order lines are initially processed.
 You can depart from these defaults and supply the assembly item in the most optimal way when processing a sale.
 For more information, see [Sell Inventory Items in Assemble-to-Order Flows](assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md) and [Sell Assemble-to-Order Items and Inventory Items Together](assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md).

 > [!NOTE]
 > Assembly components are handled in a special way in basic warehouse configurations.
-For more information, see the “Handling Assemble-to-Order Items in Inventory Picks” section in [Pick Items with Inventory Picks](warehouse-how-to-pick-items-with-inventory-picks.md).
+For more information, see the "Handling Assemble-to-Order Items in Inventory Picks" section in [Pick Items with Inventory Picks](warehouse-how-to-pick-items-with-inventory-picks.md).

 In this procedure, you create and process an assembly order for items that are assembled to stock, which means without a linked sales order.
 The steps include initiating the assembly order, handling potential component availability issues, and partially posting assembly item output.